Peter Benenson

 Katie King Rumford

-The image of Peter Benenson was inspired by etchings found in the United Kindgom's rich history of art and specifically portraits.
-The yellow nods both to Amnesty International’s brand color, but also to the idea of an ever-lit candle for human rights and justice, a legacy started by Mr. Benenson.
+The image of Peter Benenson was inspired by etchings found in the United Kingdom’s rich history of art and specifically portraits.
+The yellow nods to Amnesty International’s brand color.

 United Kingdom